Wunkolo/qreverse/README.md

 }
 ```

 Most compilers are able to detect when an in-register endian-swap is being done like above and will emit `bswap` automatically or a similar intrinsic for your target architecture(The ARM architecture has the `rev` instruction for **armv6** or newer).
-Note also that `bswap16` is basically just a 16-bit rotate of 1 byte aka a `rol` or `ror` instruction.
+Note also that `bswap16` is basically just a 16-bit rotate of 1 byte which is the `rol` or `ror` instruction.

 x86_64 (gcc):
 ```